 for COURTYARD HOTELS:

-In seven airports during the 2012 NFL season, we helped Courtyard turn their sponsorship into engagement.
+In seven airports during the 2012 NFL season, I helped Courtyard turn their sponsorship into engagement.
 7' x9' interactive touchscreens let users "Bullseye QB," passing their way onto national leaderboards.
 We sacked comparable engagement metrics by up to 47% (nicely done, Seattle!) and created lines to play and great optics for the brand.

 for MCGARRYBOWEN, T3, and MULLEN